d-qn/2014_05_27_MS_bank/notes.md

 * About 1/3 of these people are working for insurance companies <http://www.swissbanking.org/fr/mobile/facts_figures.htm>

 ##### Barchart countries
-  * The importance of the financial sector on job is indisputable, although countries like UK or US have financial sector nearly as important.
+  * The importance of the financial sector on job is indisputable, although countries like UK or US have workforce working  in financial services nearly as important.
   * Half of Luxembourg!